Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Grid of pulsation models

 \subsubsection{Temporal trends in mode frequencies}

-Different oscillation modes in \dsct stars exhibit distinct evolutionary behaviours that reflect their sensitivity to changes in specific stellar regions.
+Different pulsation modes in \dsct stars exhibit distinct evolutionary behaviours that reflect their sensitivity to changes in specific stellar regions.
 For the radial and non-radial p\:modes most commonly observed in \dsct stars, frequencies generally increase during the pre-MS phase until the ZAMS, after which they steadily decrease as the star ages.
 The most rapid frequency changes occur during the pre-MS evolution, reflecting the rapid change in the mean density of the star, with which these pulsation modes scale.

 The g\:modes, in contrast, follow a more complex evolutionary path.
-During early pre-MS evolution, g-mode frequencies initially increase as the radiative core develops and the Brunt-Väisälä frequency (buoyancy frequency) profile becomes more pronounced in the stellar interior.
+During early pre-MS evolution, g-mode frequencies initially increase as the radiative core develops and the Brunt-V\"ais\"al\"a frequency (buoyancy frequency) profile becomes more pronounced in the stellar interior.
 These frequencies reach a local maximum near the ZAMS, followed by a slight decline.
 As evolution continues along the MS and the core gradually contracts, g-mode frequencies begin to increase again.

-This late MS rise in g-mode frequencies coincides with a steep gradient in the Brunt–Väisälä frequency near the stellar core, driven by both core contraction and the buildup of a composition gradient at the core boundary.
+This late MS rise in g-mode frequencies coincides with a steep gradient in the Brunt-V\"ais\"al\"a frequency near the stellar core, driven by both core contraction and the buildup of a composition gradient at the core boundary.
 These structural changes mean the g-mode frequencies overlap with non-radial p\:modes, leading to interaction between p and g\:modes of the same degree.
-This gives rise to mode bumping and avoided crossings of mixed modes with hybrid p- and g-mode characteristics.
+This gives rise to mode bumping and avoided crossings of mixed modes with hybrid p- and g\:mode characteristics.

 Importantly, while the absolute frequencies of p\:modes and the large frequency separation both change with stellar evolution, the regular spacing pattern between consecutive overtones of the same angular degree is maintained throughout most of the MS evolution.
 For higher-order ($n=5$ to 9) radial ($\ell = 0$) p\:modes, this regular spacing roughly persists regardless of evolutionary stage since they cannot undergo avoided crossings because there are no radial g\:modes.
-This stability makes $\Delta\nu$ a reliable diagnostic of age for young \dsct stars, as discussed in Section\,\ref{sec:asteroseismic_parameters}.
+This stability makes $\Delta\nu$ a reliable diagnostic of age for \dsct stars, as discussed in Section\,\ref{sec:asteroseismic_parameters}.
 In contrast, non-radial p\:modes ($\ell \geq 1$) eventually interact with g\:modes of similar frequency, causing their frequency spacings to deviate from regularity in more evolved models.